 The Magical Melodies from Taj Mahal 1963

-Song 1.
-Jo Waada Kiya Wo Nibhana Padega (Happy).
+1. Jo Waada Kiya Wo Nibhana Padega (Happy)

-The song begins with a flute like instrument and some bells and then comes the voice of Mohd Rafi.
+The song begins with a flute-like instrument and some bells and then comes the voice of Mohd Rafi.
 The song has been picturized on actor Pradeep Kumar who is in the role of Shehzada Khurram calling his love Anjuman Banoo played by Bina Rai.
+The orchestration by Roshan is light yet majestic, reflecting the blooming romance of the young royals.

 He compels his love and says: